Sufficient statistic: Background

 More generally, the "unknown parameter" may represent a vector of unknown quantities or may represent everything about the model that is unknown or not fully specified.
 In such a case, the sufficient statistic may be a set of functions, called a jointly sufficient statistic.
 Typically, there are as many functions as there are parameters.
 For example, for a Gaussian distribution with unknown mean and variance, the jointly sufficient statistic, from which maximum likelihood estimates of both parameters can be estimated, consists of two functions, the sum of all data points and the sum of all squared data points (or equivalently, the sample mean and sample variance).

-In other words, the joint probability distribution of the data is conditionally independent of the parameter given the value of the sufficient statistic for the parameter.
+In other words, given any value of the sufficient statistic for the parameter, the joint probability distribution of the data doesn't depend on the parameter.
 Both the statistic and the underlying parameter can be vectors.

 Mathematical definition

 A statistic t = T(X) is sufficient for underlying parameter θ precisely if the conditional probability distribution of the data X, given the statistic t = T(X), does not depend on the parameter θ.

 Alternatively, one can say the statistic T(X) is sufficient for θ if, for all prior distributions on θ, the mutual information between θ and T(X) equals the mutual information between θ and X. In other words, the data processing inequality becomes an equality: